madeintandem/present_foo/README.md

       end
     end

-The Presenter base class inherits from SimpleDelegator, which makes instances of the presenter mirror the public methods and attributes of the object they are presenting.
+The `Presenter` base class inherits from `SimpleDelegator`, which allows instances of the presenter to mirror the public interface of the object they are presenting.
+For example, if you have a method on your presented object or model called `some_model_method`, you can call it directly on the presenter and it will be delegated to the wrapped object.

+Presenters also all have a hook back to the controller they were created from.
+For example, if you need to get access to helpers or url generators you can do so from the `controller` method.

+    class BookPresenter < Presenter

+      # Access to url generators
+      def edit_url
+        controller.edit_book_url
+      end

+      # Access to helper methods
+      def permalink
+        controller.create_permalink(self.title)
+      end

+    end

+You can also access the `request` or any other contextual data that's available to the controller in this manner.

 ### Use Presenters in Controllers

-In a controller action, you simply call present or present_many which sets an instance variable that can be used in views and also returns an instance of the presenter for use in non-view responses.
+In a controller action, you simply call `present` or `present_many` which sets an instance variable that can be used in views and also returns an instance of the presenter for use in non-html responses.

     class BooksController < ApplicationController